RPT-Argentina stocks rally, but bonds and peso sag

 (Refiles to additional subscribers)

-BUENOS AIRES Oct 28 (Reuters) - Argentine stocks soared on Tuesday, lifted by a rally in global markets, but bonds sank for a 10th straight session and the currency dipped to its weakest level in six years.
+BUENOS AIRES, Oct 28 (Reuters) - Argentine stocks soared on Tuesday, lifted by a rally in global markets, but bonds sank for a 10th straight session and the currency dipped to its weakest level in six years.

 The MerVal index of leading stocks rose 6.58 percent to close at 895.06 points after closing a day earlier at a five-year low.
-Gains were led by energy-related shares, including index heavyweight Tenaris TENA.BA TS.N and Petrobras APBR.BA (PETR4.SA: Cotización).
+Gains were led by energy-related shares, including index heavyweight Tenaris TENA.BA TS.N and Petrobras APBR.BA (PETR4.SA).

 Regional markets, including Brazil's Bovespa index .BVSP, were boosted by a rally on Wall Street that fueled demand for emerging market securities.